lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Postcondition:} & A order has been created in the system\\
     \hline
     \textbf{Main scenario:} & 1.
-The user opens the UI \par
+The dispensary nurse opens the UI \par
     2. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
-    3. The user chooses the rooms they want \par [Extension 1a: The user does not choose any rooms] \par
+    3. The dispensary nurse chooses the rooms they want \par [Extension 1a: The dispensary nurse does not choose any rooms] \par
-    4. The user clicks finish order \par
+    4. The dispensary nurse clicks finish order \par
     5. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
-    6. The user clicks "Confirm" \par
-    [Extension 2a: The user clicks "Deny"] \par
+    6. The dispensary nurse clicks "Confirm" \par [Extension 2a: The dispensary nurse clicks "Deny"] \par
     7. The order gets added to the server \par
     \\
     \hline
-    \textbf{Extensions/Exceptions:} & [Extension 1: The user does not choose any rooms] \par
+    \textbf{Extensions/Exceptions:} & [Extension 1: The dispensary nurse does not choose any rooms] \par
     \hspace{1cm} 1.
-The user clicks finish order \par
+The dispensary nurse clicks finish order \par
     \hspace{1cm} 2.
 An error message saying "You did not choose any rooms for this \par \hspace{1cm} order" appears \par
     \hspace{1cm} 3.
 Return to point 2 \par
-    [Extension 2: The user clicks "Deny"] \par
+    [Extension 2: The dispensary nurse clicks "Deny"] \par
     \hspace{1cm} 1.
 Return to point 2
     \\
     \hline